nunchaku-tech/nunchaku/docs/source/developer/docstring.rst

 ==================

 Use this guide to write clear, consistent Python docstrings for Nunchaku.
-Follow the **NumPy style guide**, and always specify variable shapes, dtypes, and notation.
+Follow the `NumPy style guide <https://numpydoc.readthedocs.io/en/latest/format.html>`__, and always specify variable shapes, dtypes, and notation.
+The docstring should be concise and informative.

 Docstring Format
 ----------------